andregreeff/toastify-js/README.md

 #### Toastify now supports installation via NPM

-* Run the below command to add toastify-js to your exisitng or new project.
+* Run the below command to add toastify-js to your existing or new project.

 ```
 npm install --save toastify-js